01 of 15

-Finish the Opening Edges of the Doll's Shirt and Sew the Shoulder Seams
+Finish the Opening Edges and Sew the Shoulder Seams

 There are a few tricks that may help when working with small fabric pieces for dolls clothes.

-- Sew On Top Of a Piece of Paper - Our grandmother... taught us to do this almost fifty years ago on a treadle sewing machine, and it works as well today for small dolls clothes as it did then.
+- Sew on top of a piece of paper.
+Our grandmother taught us to do this almost 50 years ago on a treadle sewing machine, and it works just as well today for small dolls clothes.
 Use thin paper, white packing tissue, a thin paper bag, or old opened envelopes work fine.
 Lay the pieces to be sewn on top of the paper and begin stitching on the paper before you reach the fabric pieces.
 This technique lets you start sewing small seams where you cannot easily hold the fabric, without the fabric being driven into the throat of the sewing machine.
 When you have finished sewing the seam, remove the paper and fabric from the sewing machine and tear the paper carefully away from the back of the fabric.
 Depending on the thickness of your paper it may cause your stitches to be slightly loose.
 Test the technique on a scrap of your fabric and adjust the tension if necessary before you begin to sew.

 Finish the Fabric Edges on Hems and Openings